hunan-rostomyan/notes/Bibliography.md

 Belnap, N.D.
 (1961) "Tonk, Plonk and Plink".
 - philosophical logic; philosophy of logic

+Bennett, J. (2014) *What Is Relativity?: An Intuitive Introduction to Einstein's Ideas, and Why They Matter*.
+- theory of relativity; popular science

 Cardelli, L. (1983) "The Functional Abstract Machine".
 - FAM; virtual machines; functional programming languages; functional programming language implementations